Anmol-toor/Anmol-toor-AIDI1002_MLP_FinalProject/README.md

 - Visualization of actual and predicted sigmoid values.
 - Analysis of training loss and model performance.

+ ## Dataset
+The dataset used in this project is the [Electric Power Consumption Dataset](https://www.kaggle.com/datasets/uciml/electric-power-consumption-data-set).
+It provides comprehensive time-series data that can be utilized for modeling and prediction tasks.

 ## How to Run
 1. Clone the repository.
 2. Install the following dependencies: